 Shape and Grip Style First

 • Right-handed contoured (DeathAdder, Superlight 2 DEX): Sculpted for right-hand palm or claw grip.
-Side contouring supports the thumb and pinky finger naturally.
+Side contouring supports the thumb and pinky naturally, reducing lateral strain over long sessions.

-• Vertical (MX Vertical): 57-degree angle eliminates forearm rotation entirely.
-Best for RSI prevention or recovery.
+• Vertical (MX Vertical, Razer Pro Click V2 Vertical): A 57–72 degree grip angle eliminates forearm rotation almost entirely.
+Best for RSI prevention and recovery, or slow-paced gaming mixed with extended desk work.

-• Hybrid ergonomic (MX Master 4): Ergonomic side profile without the extreme angle of a vertical mouse.
-Better for mixed use.
+• Hybrid ergonomic (MX Master 4): Ergonomic side profile with a thumb rest, without the extreme angle of a vertical mouse.
+Better for mixed work/gaming use with occasional productivity tasks.

 For slower gaming or mixed work use, weight matters less.
-The MX Master 4’s 141g is fine for hours of strategic clicking; it would become a liability in a fast-paced FPS.
+The MX Master 4’s 141g is fine for a day of clicking through spreadsheets and strategy maps.
+It would become tiring in fast-paced FPS.

-Wireless gaming mice have crossed a quality threshold in 2026 where there is no meaningful latency penalty.
-Modern options like LIGHTSPEED (Logitech) and HyperSpeed (Razer) match or beat wired mice in response time.
-Unless you specifically prefer the simplicity of a cable, wireless is now the default recommendation.
+Wireless has crossed a quality threshold where there is no meaningful latency penalty.
+LIGHTSPEED (Logitech) and HyperSpeed (Razer) match or beat wired mice in controlled latency tests.
+Unless you specifically prefer the simplicity of a cable, wireless is the default recommendation now.

 • 125–500 Hz: Fine for casual gaming and work

-• 1000 Hz: Standard for competitive gaming — perceptible improvement over 500Hz
+• 1,000 Hz: Standard for competitive play — perceptible improvement over 500Hz

-• 8000 Hz: Measurable advantage in highest-skill competitive play — the DEX supports this
+• 8,000 Hz: Measurable advantage at the highest competitive levels; the DEX and V4 Pro support this

-DPI marketing numbers are largely irrelevant above 3,200 DPI for most gamers.
-What matters is sensor accuracy, consistency at the DPI you actually use, and surface compatibility.
-The Focus Pro 30K and HERO 2 are both excellent sensors.
-The Focus X 26K is only marginally behind them for real-world use.
+DPI above 3,200 is irrelevant for most gamers.
+What matters: sensor accuracy, consistency at your actual DPI setting, and surface tracking.
+The Focus Pro 45K Gen-2 and HERO 2 are both excellent.
+The Focus X 26K trails them only slightly in controlled benchmarks and is imperceptible to all but the most sensitive players.

 FAQ